 You know, you'd only have a big one every 20, 40 years or something.

-that's just the rate that would be the most and the least.
+Maybe that's just the rate that would be the most and the least.

 I don't know.

-Uh Owen Gregorian did a little math.
+Owen Gregorian did a little math.

 That's a lot.

-Quarter million, 2100 chapters.
+Quarter million, 2,100 chapters.

 Does that seem like a lot?

-2100 chapters?
+2,100 chapters?

-Well, it's not a lot, because apparently since the assassination, there have been 32,000 requests for new chapters from 2100 to 32,000 requests for information about becoming a chapter.
+Well, it's not a lot, because apparently since the assassination, there have been 32,000 requests for new chapters from 2,100 to 32,000 requests for information about becoming a chapter.

-2100 to 32,000.
+2,100 to 32,000.

 There is an amount of energy being released that we don't fully appreciate yet.

-Well, what if that happens?
+What if that happens?

 That changes just about everything.

-And uh, you remember the story about the South Korean battery factory in Georgia?
+And you remember the story about the South Korean battery factory in Georgia that it was discovered that most of the employees were from South Korea.

-So the whole reason that we ask ask uh other countries to build things in our country is so that the jobs go to Americans, but they beat the system by building it in the U.S. to get all the benefits of doing that, and then they shipped in employees from South Korea because there really weren't that many people who would know how to work in a battery factory in the U.S. So that they probably didn't have the option of hiring locally anyway, so they just had to do what they had to do.
+And then they shipped in employees from South Korea because there really weren't that many people who would know how to work in a battery factory in the U.S. So they probably didn't have the option of hiring locally anyway.

-But uh so I believe that they decided to pack up their factory and go back to South Korea.
+But so I believe that they decided to pack up their factory and go back to South Korea.

-I I heard that, I'm not positive.
+I'm not positive.

-But uh Trump is now saying that, well, maybe we should let skilled people come in for a situation like this, but they would have to do it temporarily until they had trained up enough Americans to do the jobs that you know, maybe the trained people from another country started out in.
+But Trump is now saying that, well, maybe we should let skilled people come in for a situation like this, but they would have to do it temporarily until they had trained up enough Americans to do the jobs that maybe the trained people from another country started out in.

-To which I don't know how practical that is.
+To which, I don't know how practical that is.

 I don't know.

-Is anybody gonna take that job?
+Is anybody going to take that job?

-Maybe if you pay them enough.
+Maybe, if you pay him enough.

-He said, weak governments are putting pressure on us, Israel, because they are collapsing under the pressure of Islamist minorities, that European countries are collapsing under the pressure of Islamist minorities.
+He said, weak governments are putting pressure on us, Israel, because they are collapsing under the pressure of Islamist minorities.

 Well, it sounds like we're naming the problem now.